 Just to remind everybody that our New Year Examinations 24-7 opening period comes to an end from tonight, at 2am Thursday morning.
 Thereafter we will be reverting to our normal term-time opening hours for the rest of Semester 2, full details of which can be found below:

 With Semester 1 almost over (hasn’t the time flown?!?) what better time to remind you that we begin our next range of ever-popular Get the Know How information skills sessions from the start of Semester 2 in February.

 Ranging from handy tips on essay & report writing to revising more effectively, referencing & citations and bibliographic software, there’s something for every academic occasion that will stand you in good stead for the duration of your course.

-Each session runs for approximately 50 minutes, and they’re hosted mainly in Library Seminar Room 1 – some will be taking place at the Stewart Mason Building.
+Each session runs for between 50 – 90 minutes, depending on the subject matter, and they’re hosted mainly in either of the two Library Seminar Rooms – some may be taking place at the Stewart Mason Building.
 However, as these courses have always proved extremely popular in the past, we are asking that people register for them first via Learn.
 To do that – and to look at exactly what courses are on offer and when – visit this link: